-The details of the Pay Progression meeting must be recorded on ESR and you must confirm whether or not you can progress to the next increment.
-A step-by-step guide to recording Pay Progression meeting is available.
+The details of the Pay Progression meeting must be recorded on ESR and the manager must confirm whether or not the member of staff can progress to the next increment.
+The step-by-step guide to recording Pay Progression meeting is outlines how a manager can record the meeting on ESR.